ShamSinha/The-Hindu-News-Article-Classifier/README.md

 ## To run web app
  1. Clone this repo.
  2. Download this [folder](https://drive.google.com/drive/folders/1WPUT9Fk_I7akEMG0pY-F1GpBj62ZETyz?usp=sharing) from Google Drive to get trained Doc2Vec model for given dataset.
 Include all its files in NewsApp directory.
  3. Download this [folder](https://drive.google.com/drive/folders/1xaR-Gv2UJzf9AHUjRleDD44TUt4M7smF?usp=sharing) from Google Drive to get trained TF-IDF model for given dataset.
-Include all its files in NewsApptfidf directory.
+Include all its files in NewsAppTfidf directory.
  5. Update the PATH variable present in app.py to installation path location of chromedriver.exe
  6. Run *app.py* in Spyder.
  7. Open [local address](http://127.0.0.1:5000/) in a browser.